valebii/cvxlab_rh_dev/README.md

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Community
-The CVXlab community consists of researchers, data scientists, software engineers, and students from all over the world.
+The cvxlab community consists of researchers, data scientists, software engineers, and students from all over the world.
 We welcome you to join us!

-* To chat with the CVXlab community in real-time, join us on [Discord](https://discord.gg/4urRQeGBCr).
+* To chat with the cvxlab community in real-time, join us on [Discord](https://discord.gg/4urRQeGBCr).
-* To have longer, in-depth discussions with the CVXlab community, use [Github Discussions](https://github.com/your-repo/pyesm/discussions).
+* To have longer, in-depth discussions with the cvxlab community, use [Github Discussions](https://github.com/your-repo/pyesm/discussions).
 * To share feature requests and bug reports, use [Github Issues](https://github.com/your-repo/pyesm/issues).

-Please be respectful in your communications with the CVXlab community, and make sure to abide by our [code of conduct](CODE_OF_CONDUCT.md).
+Please be respectful in your communications with the cvxlab community, and make sure to abide by our [code of conduct](CODE_OF_CONDUCT.md).

 ## Citing
-If you use CVXlab for academic work, we encourage you to cite our papers.
-If you use CVXlab in industry, we'd love to hear from you as well, on Discord or over email.
+If you use cvxlab for academic work, we encourage you to cite our papers.
+If you use cvxlab in industry, we'd love to hear from you as well, on Discord or over email.